GOFrancisco15/LaboratoryActivities_COSC111B/README.md

 ## 📌 Description
 This laboratory activity demonstrates the use of **Arduino Serial communication** to monitor sensor data and control hardware behavior through user input.
 It integrates a **photoresistor sensor** with Serial-based interaction to showcase how real-time data and commands can influence system states.

-The activity builds on previous sensor-based implementations by introducing persistent behavior control using Serial input.
+The activity extends the concepts introduced in Laboratory Activity #3 by integrating a sensor-based condition with Serial commands to dynamically control an LED.

 ---